 By contrast, clashes with the Supreme Court have been relatively frequent in the first twenty-five years (1981-2007), especially with its Civil and Criminal Law Chambers.
-The Supreme Court's Criminal Law Chamber explicitly rejected rulings by the Constitutional Court concerning the interpretation of time limitations for criminal responsibility, the interpretation of the interpretation of legality.
+The Supreme Court's Criminal Law Chamber explicitly rejected rulings by the Constitutional Court concerning the interpretation of time limitations for criminal responsibility, since the former considered that the latter had invaded its competence on the interpretation of legality.
 For that same reason, the Supreme Court's Civil Law Chamber became irritated by the Constitutional Court's rulings on cases dealing with the investigation of paternity and on a celebrity's honour.
 Conflict with the Supreme Court reached a head when in January 2004 it declared a civil suit against each